Murphydbuffalo/ruby-data-structures-and-algorithms/README.markdown

 as a "hash", "hash digest", or "hash code" that has several useful properties:
 1. It is always of the same number of digits
 2. Its input value cannot be deduced from its output value.
-3. It is uniformly random, meaning if the possible range of values for you hash function is 1-100, each of those numbers is equally likely to be produced.
+3. It is uniformly random, meaning if the possible range of values for your hash function is 1-100, each of those numbers is equally likely to be produced.
 You won't get way more 50s than you will 2s.
 4. It is always the same for a given input, meaning the hash function is